 - High school diploma or equivalent

-- Must meet income criteria OR have a barrier to employment, as defined below
+- Must meet income criteria OR have a barrier to employment, as defined by the sponsoring cities

 What is the time commitment?

-UX Academy is a 10-week, full-time immersion program which means that you are expected to be in class, Monday through Friday, from 9am-5pm.
-Opportunities for additional learning will be available on evenings and weekends.
+UX Academy is a 12-week, full-time immersion program which means that you are expected to be in class, Monday through Friday, from 9am-5pm.
+Some light requirements, as well as opportunities for additional learning, will take place during evenings and weekends.

 What will I be doing during that time?

 That time is spent in active practice, working with your peers on a number of different client projects, coached by your instructor.
-Due to COVID-19, the program will be facilitated remotely, so expect to be using your computer (as well as your sketchbook!) for the majority of the day.
+You will be using your computer (as well as your sketchbook!) for the majority of the day.
 We facilitate taking morning and afternoon breaks, as well as provide a 1-hour lunch break each day during which you can fully unplug.
-You will meet with your Right Track job coach at least once each week, as well as will have opportunities to hear from industry guest speakers.
+You will meet with your advisors at least once each week, as well as will have opportunities to hear from industry guest speakers.